Most goal systems work for one ambition. They fall apart when you need balance.

 The BSQ framework goal setting model becomes most valuable when you apply it across several life domains at once.
 Most people have goals that span career, health, relationships, finances, learning, and personal fulfillment.
 The standard advice is to pursue them all with equal intensity.
 That advice is wrong.

-Research published in BMC Public Health by Kerksieck and colleagues found that people who intentionally shaped how they allocated energy across life domains reported higher engagement and lower burnout [7].
+A longitudinal study of employees published in BMC Public Health by Kerksieck and colleagues found that intentionally shaping how you allocate energy across work and non-work domains was linked to better health and well-being outcomes over three months [7].
 The key word is “intentionally.”
 Life balance doesn’t mean equal distribution of effort – it means conscious distribution based on current priorities.

 Here’s how to run BSQ across multiple domains without burning out: